-Michael Cracas enters his third season as the Head Women’s Soccer Coach at Hiram College in 2017.
+Michael Cracas enters his fourth season as the Head Women’s Soccer Coach at Hiram College in 2018.
 In his first two seasons at the helm, Cracas has revamped the program, both on the field and in the classroom.

 Hiram Highlights (2015-Pres.)